UN working group asks for release of 3 jailed Catalans

 In an opinion to be published later Wednesday but seen by The Associated Press, the working group says that former Catalan regional vice president, Oriol Junqueras, lawmaker Jordi Sànchez and activist Jordi Cuixart were arbitrarily detained and their rights violated.

+It also says that they should receive compensation for their time behind bars and that Spain should investigate their detentions.

-The three, who are considered a flight risk by Spanish authorities, are among a dozen separatist leaders on trial at Spain’s Supreme Court on a number of charges, including rebellion.
+The three are among a dozen separatist leaders on trial at Spain’s Supreme Court on a number of charges, including rebellion.

+Under Spanish law, suspects can be held in custody if they represent a flight risk, if the court believes they could commit possible further crimes, or if there is a risk they could destroy evidence.

+Other leaders of the secession bid, including former Catalan regional president Carles Puigdemont, fled the country and are fugitives from Spain, while the current Catalan chief, Quim Torra, has promised to continue to push for independence.

 The working group is made up of five independent, non-paid experts appointed by the Human Rights Council.
 The opinion matters for those countries mindful of international commitments.